Psychotherapies

 Cognitive Therapy

 Aaron Beck, a professor of psychiatry, is considered the pioneer of cognitive therapy.
 He developed cognitive therapy to treat depression.
-Its aim is to identify negative faulty assumption, automatic thoughts and core beliefs and replacing them with positive ones.
+It aims to identify negative faulty assumptions, automatic thoughts, and core beliefs, and replace them with positive ones.
 Cognitive therapy can be just as effective as medication.

 Examples of faulty assumptions and negative thoughts